What Is Cocaine?

 Unfortunately, there are no officially approved cocaine addiction treatment medications, as stated by the National Institute on Drug Abuse.
 However, certain medications are often used during and after detox to help Individuals build a strong recovery and avoid experiencing overly intensive symptoms.

 There is a cocaine vaccine in development that has undergone controlled clinical trials.
 This vaccine stimulates the immune system by supporting the creation of anti-cocaine antibodies which attach to cocaine molecules within the body and prevent them from reaching the brain.
 This vaccine, however, is not currently available.

 Anti-craving agents are sometimes used for those going through stimulant withdrawal.
 In addition, antipsychotics might be necessary for those going through drug-induced psychosis.

 One of the more common symptoms individuals often experience at this point in the cocaine recovery process is the sensation known as coke bugs.
 It feels similar to bugs burrowing under one’s skin, and it is an extremely frightening and uncomfortable hallucination (Center for Substance Abuse Research).
 Other symptoms can include:

 - Suicidal thoughts

-Drug induced psychosis might last for a week or so, and some patients may even need to be isolated and sedated during this period.
+Drug-induced psychosis might last for a week or so.
+Some instances are severe enough that an individual may need to be isolated and sedated during this period.

-- Group therapy is another often-used treatment program for cocaine addiction.
-Patients are asked to share their experiences with one another.
-This helps individuals to see themselves through the eyes of others in their same situation, and it allows them to build a social network of individuals they can not only trust but who all have similar experiences.
+Group therapy is another often-used treatment program for cocaine addiction.
+Individuals are asked to share their experiences with one another.
+This helps individuals to see themselves through the eyes of others in the same situation, and it allows them to build a social network of individuals they can not only trust but who all have similar experiences.